-Though you may have never heard of Triphala, it has been used as a healing remedy for over 1,000 years.
+Though you may have never heard of Triphala, an ancient Ayurvedic treatment used a healing remedy for over 1,000 years.

 This herbal concoction consists of three medicinal plants native to India.